CSCfi/csc-user-guide/docs/apps/biopython.md

 ## Available

 -   Puhti: Python 3.10.6 with Biopython 1.79
+-   Puhti: Python 3.12.3 with Biopython 1.83

-In Puhti, Biopython libraries, as well as many other bioinformatics related Python libraries are available.
+On Puhti, Biopython libraries, as well as many other bioinformatics related Python libraries are available.

 ```text
 module load biopythontools
 ```

-When the module is loaded, you can launch a biopython program with command:
+When the module is loaded, you can launch a biopython program with the command:
 ```text
 python my_biopython_code.py
 ```
-Alternatively you can change the python definition in the first line of your code to
+Alternatively, you can change the python definition in the first line of your code to
 ```text
 #!/bin/env python
 ```